Avadon: The Black Fortress

 Avadon: The Black Fortress is a single-player role-playing video game developed by Spiderweb Software.
 It is the first game in the Avadon trilogy.
-The game was released for Mac OS X in February 2011, and for Microsoft Windows in May.
-Version for the iPad was released on June 18.
+The game was released for Mac OS X in February 2011, and for Windows in May.
+Another version was released for the iPad on June 18.
 It was later released for Android and Linux, and included in the Humble Bundle for Android 2.

 Setting

 The Avadon series is set on the fictional continent of Lynaeus, which is divided between two primary warring factions, with internal struggles within these factions.
 There is the Pact, an alliance of five nations, in the centre of Lynaeus, and the Farlands, a loose-knit group of faded empires and barbarian territories, on the outskirts of Lynaeus.
 The Pact has banded together to fend off invasion from the Farlands.
 The Farlands include among their nations such fantasy creatures as Wretches, Giants, and Titans, with other fantasy creatures, such as Dragons, also existing within Lynaeus.

 The fortress of Avadon is a force within the Pact; a small army of warriors, spies, assassins, and diplomats (known in-game as Hands, Eyes, and Hearts) tasked to protect the Pact and eliminate any threats to its safety, both internal and external, before they have the chance to grow.
 The servants of Avadon have great power and are not bound by the laws of the Pact, or rather, they are the law of the pact, though this can lead to corruption and abuse.

 Avadon is led by its 'Keeper' Redbeard, a powerful and mysterious figure who was elected by the council that decides matters relevant to all members of the Pact, but in so being elected Redbeard holds the position of keeper for (his unnaturally long) life.
 The player controls a group of Hands of Avadon, warriors under Redbeard's command who seek out and fight a conspiracy against the Pact.